 Life in Kenya is easy and comfortable.
 If you are wondering how to explore opportunities for teaching in Kenya, the details in this section should prove useful.

-Uganda is a country that is focussing on a growth-oriented future and attempting to shrug off a strife-filled past.
+Uganda in east-central Africa is a country that is focussing on a growth-oriented future and attempting to shrug off a strife-filled past.
 Consequently, education is a top priority for the Government.
 Several policy measures have been put in place to ensure that every citizen has greater access to education.
 This has opened up the teaching market in Uganda.
 Certified teachers can find placement in international schools in major cities including the capital Kampala.
 Though English is widely spoken in the country, there are several language schools.
 Local private schools also have openings for English teachers and other subject specialists.

 The pace of life is gentle in Uganda.
 There are magnificent lakes to explore and mountains to climb.
 You can trace the path taken by 19th-century explorers to find the source of the river Nile in the beautiful town of Jinja.
 Uganda is one of the six countries through which the Equator passes.
 Indulge in the thrill of standing right on the Equator and surveying the Earth divided into the northern and southern hemisphere.